-- change colours, contrast levels and fonts
+- Change colours, contrast levels and fonts using browser plugins

-- navigate most of the website using just a keyboard
+- Navigate most of the website using just a keyboard

-- navigate most of the website using speech recognition software
+- Navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- Use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 AbilityNet has advice on making your device easier to use if you have a disability.

-We know some parts of this website are not fully accessible:
+We know some parts of these websites are not fully accessible:

-- some older PDF documents are not fully accessible to screen reader software
+- Some older PDF documents are not fully accessible to screen reader software

-Reporting accessibility problems with this website
+Reporting accessibility problems with these websites

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').

 Technical information about this website's accessibility